 While this process is easy, be aware that this beneficiary deed will supersede anything in your Last Will and Testament.
 So, if you decide to do a new Will, you should review this form along with any other beneficiary designations you may have on record.
 It’s best to work with a knowledgeable and experienced attorney in the use of the DR 2009 form for naming a beneficiary title to a motor vehicle.

-If you are interested in obtaining a beneficiary deed for your vehicle, please contact Anne McMichael at [email protected], or Jill Curry-Jahn at [email protected], or call 303-572-4200 to schedule a free initial consultation.
+If you are interested in obtaining a beneficiary deed for your vehicle, please contact Anne McMichael at [email protected], or Jill Curry-Jahn at [email protected], or call 303-572-4200 to schedule a reduced-rate consultation.